dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 Here's an example of a graphic output:

 <img src="./DAGBusinessContext.png" alt="TBD" />

-In the picture above four services and one database are defined in the software architecture.
+In the graphic representation above, four services and one database are identified within the software architecture.
-From the output you can see the relationship between them and the direction of communication.
+The diagram clearly illustrates the relationships between these components and the direction of communication between them.

 ### Modifiability and extendibility
-Because there is no limitation on the solution, scope defined above the solution itself shall be extensible enough to support adding new features such a new check or even a new level.
+Modifiability and extendibility are essential attributes for the proposed solution.
+The solution should be designed in a way that allows for easy extension and the addition of new features, such as new checks or levels.
+The scope of the solution should not restrict its ability to adapt to different project needs and requirements.

-Because there might not be good software practices used on a project the default set of checks shall be used to verify target architecture.
+By default, the solution should include a set of checks to verify the target architecture.
-In case of established architecture governance, a proposed solution user shall be provided a possibility for extension of the set of checks.
-Because there are multiple Static Code tools like Coverity, SonarQube, etc. there is no sense to implement low-level checks like checking indentation, formatting etc.
+However, for projects that already have an established architecture governance process, users should have the flexibility to extend and customize the set of checks according to their specific needs.

+Given the existence of various Static Code tools like Coverity and SonarQube that handle low-level checks like indentation and formatting, it would be redundant to implement those checks in the proposed solution.
+Instead, the solution should focus on providing value through higher-level architectural checks and analysis.

 ### Configurability

 The following configuration items can be supported:
 - Solution mode (available for configuration at deployment stage);
 - A path to read the architecture documents from offline UML design tools;